 Policing in the US as the start of the criminal justice system and the target of recent protest is particularly notable.
-As mentioned, during slavery in the US, slave patrols were established to control the population of enslaved people in the south.
-These patrols were a 'governmentsponsored force that was well organized and paid to patrol specific areas to prevent crimes and insurrection by slaves against the white community'.
-141 Slave patrols were the antecedent of law enforcement in the south, and after the abolition of chattel slavery, they became the enforcers of Black Codes and Jim Crow.
-142 Importantly, in the north, police stemmed from English police forces and could be found in most major northern cities by the late 1800s.
-143 During the civil rights era, as the US faced unprecedented levels of social, political and cultural change, police became enforcers of the status quo throughout the US.
-The status quo being the oppression of African Americans to maintain the political, social and economic prosperity of white Americans.
-The protests during civil rights were nationwide, and the police response to them was nearly uniform across the US.
-Law enforcement used fire hoses, dogs and tear gas against protesters even as they protested peacefully.
-This is now mirrored in the violent responses to Black Lives Matter protests, wherein police use rubber bullets and tear gas. among other tactics, in response to the protests.
+As mentioned, during slavery in the US, slave patrols were established to control the population of enslaved people in the South.
+These patrols were a "government-sponsored force that was well organized and paid to patrol specific areas to prevent crimes and insurrection by slaves against the white community" (Turner, Giacopassi & Vandiver, 2006, p.186).
+Slave patrols were the antecedent of law enforcement in the South, and after the abolition of chattel slavery, they became the enforcers of Black Codes and Jim Crow (Hassett-Walker, 2021).
+Importantly, in the North, police stemmed from English police forces and could be found in most major Northern cities by the late 1800s (Hassett-Walker, 2021).
+During the Civil Rights era, as the US faced unprecedented levels of social, political, and cultural change, police became enforcers of the status quo throughout the US.
+The status quo being the oppression of African Americans to maintain the political, social, and economic prosperity of white Americans.
+The protests during Civil Rights were nationwide, and the police response to them was nearly uniform across the US.
+Law enforcement used fire hoses, dogs, and tear gas against protesters even as they protested peacefully (Hassett-Walker, 2021).
+This is now mirrored in the violent responses to Black Lives Matter protests, wherein police use rubber bullets and tear gas, among other tactics, in response to the protest.

-The abuses against black people at the hands of the police have, for most of US history have gone largely undocumented and unreported.
+The abuses against Black people at the hands of the police have, for most of US history have gone largely undocumented and unreported.
 However, as photography and videography became more accessible and common the documentation of such events has as well.
-The need for the world to see, for truth-telling and for change has always been a counter to abuses committed against black Americans, and as means of documentation has increased, so to have demands for change and redress.
+The need for the world to see, for truth-telling, and for change has always been a counter to abuses committed against Black Americans, and as means of documentation has increased, so to have demands for change and redress.